-In the 50 states of united states, these 10 states are with the highest student debt with an average starting at $36,367 to $31,217.
-Below is the information of each state with its average student loan debt amount.
+In the 50 states of the United States, these 10 states have the highest student debt with an average starting at $36,367 to $31,217.
+Below is a list of these state along with its average student loan debt amount.

-New Hampshire has the highest average student loan per student which is $36,367 from the 2016 classes.
+New Hampshire has the highest average student loan per student which is $36,367 from the class of 2016.

-Rhode Island is the least average student loan per student which is $31,217 from the 2016 classes.
+Rhode Island has the least average student loan per student which is $31,217 from the 2016 classes.

 |Highest average debt states||Average Student loan debt|